 6) Up to 32 notes in a melody may be entered.

 7) The number of matched notes and the number of notes supplied in the query are reported.
-If the number of notes supplied in the query exceeds the number of notes in the database for a particular match, the name of the matched melody will be printed in red.

 8) Grace notes and appoggiaturas may optionally be left out.